TaylorDarneille/Project2Ideas/readme.md

 2. recipie book app: [spoontacular api](https://spoonacular.com/food-api) (look up recipies by allergies or by what is in the fridge add favorites)

 User Stories:
-When I have food allergies, I still want delicious meals so I can keep my healthy life without giving up extra time.
+I have severe food allergies, but I still want delicious meals so I can keep my healthy life..
+Without giving up extra time to find recipies that I can enjoy.

 When I don't want to go to the grocery store, I want to cook what I have and still have it taste good!

-3. how to care for my plants app: (make watering schedule, calander to see all, trouble shooting links)
+3. how to care for my plants app: [Trefle](https://docs.trefle.io/docs/guides/getting-started)(make watering schedule, calander to see all, trouble shooting)

+User Stories:
+I've always wanted to have plants in my home, but historicly I always kill them, so this app has seriously upgraded my feng shui.

 ---------------------------------------------------------

 Make a PR when you're done!